alliance-genome/agr_archive_initial_prototype/api/README.md

 ```

 Now you should be able to use the API, an example URL would be: [http://localhost.jax.org:5000/api/gene/MGI:97490][5] Note* If this link does not work, you might need to run the indexer or you don't have elasticsearch running, or that Gene no longer exists See [running the indexer][6] for more info.
+If you want to run this in a docker container vs running locally, see the [running docker][7] for more info.

 ### Point to remote ES instance